sambatriste/netty-wiki-translation/Developer-guide.md

 ## Sign the contributor license agreement

-First of all, please read and sign [the contributor license agreement](https://docs.google.com/spreadsheet/viewform?formkey=dHBjc1YzdWhsZERUQnhlSklsbG1KT1E6MQ) unless your contribution is trivial such as a single line change or a typo fix.
+Please read and sign [the contributor license agreement](https://docs.google.com/spreadsheet/viewform?formkey=dHBjc1YzdWhsZERUQnhlSklsbG1KT1E6MQ) unless your contribution is trivial such as a single line change or a typo fix.

 ## Checklist